Mormon church's all-male hierarchy is steeped in tradition

-The Mormon church this weekend is expected to select two new members to a top governing body during a twice-yearly conference that will be the first since new church president Russell M. Nelson in January assumed the highest seat in a well-defined leadership hierarchy.
+The Mormon church on Saturday announced the selections of two new members of a top governing body during a twice-yearly conference that is the first since new church president Russell M. Nelson in January assumed the highest seat in a well-defined leadership hierarchy.

 Here's a closer look at the leadership structure and how new members are chosen: